awsdocs/amazon-efs-user-guide/doc_source/wt1-test.md

       $ sudo yum -y install nfs-utils
       ```
 **Note**
-If you choose the **Amazon Linux AMI 2016\.03\.0** Amazon Linux AMI when launching your Amazon EC2 instance, you won't need to install `nfs-utils` because it is already included in the AMI by default\.
+If you choose the **Amazon Linux AMI 2016\.03\.0** Amazon Linux AMI when launching your Amazon EC2 instance, you don't need to install `nfs-utils` because it is already included in the AMI by default\.

 ## Step 3\.3: Mount File System on Your EC2 Instance and Test<a name="wt1-mount-fs-and-test"></a>